 The heat rapidly increased, and once again I looked up, shuddering as with a fit of the ague.
-There had been a second change in the cell, and now the change was obviously in the FORM.
+There had been a second change in the cell, and now the change was obviously in the form.
 As before, it was in vain that I at first endeavored to appreciate or understand what was taking place.
 But not long was I left in doubt.
 The Inquisitorial vengeance had been hurried by my twofold escape, and there was to be no more dallying with the King of Terrors.
 The room had been square.
 I saw that two of its iron angles were now acute, two, consequently, obtuse.
 The fearful difference quickly increased with a low rumbling or moaning sound.
 In an instant the apartment had shifted its form into that of a lozenge.
 But the alteration stopped not here: I neither hoped nor desired it to stop.
 I could have clasped the red walls to my bosom as a garment of eternal peace.
-"Death," I said, "any death but that of the pit!"
-Fool! might I not have known that INTO THE PIT it was the object of the burning iron to urge me?
+"Death," I said. "any death but that of the pit!"
+Fool! might I not have known that into the pit it was the object of the burning iron to urge me?
 Could I resist its glow? or if even that, could I withstand its pressure?
-And now, flatter and flatter grew the lozenge, with a rapidity that left me no time for contemplation.
-Its center, and of course its greatest width, came just over the yawning gulf.
+And now, flatter and flatter grew the lozenge, with a rapidity that left me no time for contemplation. centre, and of course its greatest width, came just over the yawning gulf.
 I shrank back, but the closing walls pressed me resistlessly onward.
 At length for my seared and writhing body there was no longer an inch of foothold on the firm floor of the prison.
-I strugged no more, but the agony of my soul found vent in one loud, long, and final scream of despair.
-I felt that I tottered upon the brink, I averted my eyes-
+I struggled no more, but the agony of my soul found vent in one loud, long, and final scream of despair.
+I felt that I tottered upon the brink, I averted my eyesfiery walls rushed back!

-There was a discordant hum of human voices!
-There was a loud blast as of many trumpets!
-There was a harsh grating as of a thousand thunders!
-The fiery walls rushed back!
 An outstretched arm caught my own as I fell, fainting, into the abyss.
 It was that of General Lasalle.
 The French army had entered Toledo.
 The Inquisition was in the hands of its enemies.

+There was a discordant hum of human voices!
+There was a loud blast as of many trumpets!
+There was a harsh grating as of a thousand thunders!
+The